Resource Management Act 1991

 You could also call this:

 You can apply to the Environment Court for an enforcement order at any time.
-This order can be for different things, as listed in section 314(1) (a) to (d), or in section 314(2).
+You must use the prescribed form and apply for a kind of order specified in section 314(1) or section 314(2).

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.